signature-opensource/CK-AppIdentity/CK.AppIdentity/Features/README.md

 - The driver implementation can then use the `bool IsAllowedFeature( IParty p )` helper method, which will give it the final result of the
   Allow/Disallow configurations for the given Party according to the configuration sections (up to the configuration root).
 - Setup methods can fail.
-Rather than throwing an exception, they are prompted to issue error logs and simply return false (but if they throw, this is of couse handled).
+Rather than throwing an exception, they are prompted to issue error logs and simply return false (but if they throw, this is of course handled).
 - Teardown methods are not expected to fail.

 The order in which driver methods are called respects the dependencies between drivers: if the driver in Feature "A" depends on